truenas/middleware/docs/userguide/truenas_quick.rst

 appear at the end of the boot process.
 If you have access to the TrueNAS® system's keyboard and monitor, this Console Setup menu can be used to administer the system should the administrative GUI become inaccessible.

-.. note:: you can access the Console Setup menu from within the TrueNAS® GUI by typing :command:`/etc/netcli` from `Shell`.
+.. note:: you can access the Console Setup menu from within the TrueNAS® GUI by typing :command:`/etc/netcli` from :ref:`Shell`.
 You can disable the Console
    Setup menu by unchecking the "Enable Console Menu" in `System --> Settings --> Advanced`.

 **Figure 3.6a: TrueNAS® Console Setup Menu**